-By now you know that there are a lot of benefits to acquiring your NFA items through a properly prepared NFA Trust.
+By now you know that there are many benefits to using an NFA trust to acquire your NFA items.

 In this article, I will walk you through the process starting from the moment you receive your trust instrument.

-Step 1: Have your trust instrument notarized.
+Step 1: You must have your trust instrument notarized.
 This is crucial!
 Your trust does not come into existence until it is notarized.
 You will also need to sign and date any schedules attached to your trust.

-Note: If the date your trust is notarized is later than the date on your ATF forms, this will be a problem since the entity submitting the application (the trust) did not legally exist on the date it supposedly submitted the form.
+Note: If the date your trust is notarized is later than the date on your ATF forms, this is a problem.
+The entity submitting the application (the trust) must legally exist on the date it supposedly submitted the form.

 Note: These copies should include all schedules as well as the main body of the trust instrument.

-Step 3: Clearly identify the physical assets you initially transferred into the trust as trust property.
+Step 3: You should clearly identify the physical assets you initially transferred into the trust as trust property.
 You do this by taking a $10 bill and a single round of ammunition, placing them into an envelope with the name of the trust on it, and placing the sealed envelope in a secure place.

 Note: The NFA items which are the subject of the application are not added to the trust until the application is approved.

-Step 4: This is where the instructions diverge based upon the answer to one simple question, “Are you acquiring an existing NFA item or building a new one?”
+Step 1: This is where the instructions diverge based upon the answer to one simple question.
+“Are you acquiring an existing NFA item or building a new one?”

 If you are acquiring an existing NFA item then you should follow my guide for completing the new Form 4.

-If you are building a new one (such as assembling an SBR or SBS or making a suppressor) then you should follow my guide for completing the new Form 1.
+If you are building a new NFA item (such as assembling an SBR or SBS or making a suppressor) then you should follow my guide for completing the new Form 1.

-Step 5: Decide if you are going to add any non-NFA firearms into the trust.
+Step 1: You should decide if you are going to add any non-NFA firearms into the trust.

 1) Almost none of the benefits that a trust gives you for NFA items apply to regular firearms; and